 The student receives instructions and his or her test booklet, which contains the graph (for the Graph section) and the one-page outline of the lecture (for the Short Lecture section).
 The student picks two terms/phrases to define (for the Definitions section).
 For approximately 17 minutes, the student prepares for the test.

-At the official test time, students are escorted to a separate room to meet their panelists/graders and take the actual test.
+When the official test time begins, the student is escorted to a separate room to meet his or her panelists/graders and take the actual test.
 The actual test takes approximately 18-20 minutes to complete.

 A TOEP Information Session is usually scheduled one to two weeks before each TOEP test.
 All registered students receive an email notification about the date and time of the TOEP Information Session.